Skip to navigation Skip to content

 • Nickel aluminum

-Each filler material offers unique price points and characteristics, but they all serve to make the gasket conductive and resistant to EMI.
-To choose, begin by considering your budget.
-Silver tends to be the most expensive filler material, but it is high-quality and sometimes ideal for form-in-place EMI gasket projects with large budgets.
-Because the FIP gaskets manufacturing process produces so little material waste, your budget may be able to accommodate more expensive filler materials.
+To choose wisely, begin by considering your budget.
+Silver tends to be the most expensive filler material but is high-quality and sometimes ideal for form-in-place EMI gasket projects with large budgets.
+Because the FIP gaskets manufacturing process produces so little material waste, your budget may accommodate more expensive filler materials.

 3. Compression Force Matters for FIP EMI Gaskets